 Parks: Stop there!
 Enough for today.
 We’ve defined consciousness as the feeling that accompanies our being in the world.
 We’ve looked very crudely at the conundrum its existence poses for our understanding of the world.
 We’ve announced the dominant scientific view of where consciousness is located: in our brains.
 Next time, I’d like to consider some of the claims of internalism, their implications for our current scientific account of reality, and the way internalists have reacted to their difficulties verifying their theory.
 Because they certainly haven’t given up.
 Far from it.
 So be prepared!

-This is the first in a series by Riccardo Manzotti and Tim Parks on consciousness.
+This is the first in a series of conversations on consciousness between Riccardo Manzotti and Tim Parks.